RunestoneInteractive/RunestoneServer/source/OverviewForSite/overview.rst

 We are working on additional question types as well.
 Give us your feedback on our `Facebook page <http://www.facebook.com/RunestoneInteractive>`_.

+.. codelens:: codelens_question
+    :question: What is the value of tot after this line?
+    :breakline: 4
+    :feedback: hello world
+    :correct: globals.tot

+    tot = 0
+    prod = 1
+    for i in range(10):
+       tot = tot + i
+       prod = prod * i

 What To Do Now
 --------------